ford-perfect/github_issues_xd/README.md

-#GitHub Issue Extractor
+# GitHub Issue Extractor

 GitHub Issue Extractor is a Python script that extracts information about GitHub issues and provides it in a structured format.
 You can extract a single issue's data or fetch all issues of a repository filtered by a tag.

-##Features
+## Features

-    Extract a single GitHub issue's data
+- Extract a single GitHub issue's data
-    Fetch all issues of a repository filtered by a tag Convert raw JSON data into a more digestible, structured format
+- Fetch all issues of a repository filtered by a tag
+- Convert raw JSON data into a more digestible, structured format

-##Requirements
+## Requirements

 Nix package manager with flakes enabled

-##Installation

-    Clone the repository:
+## Installation

 ``` bash
 git clone https://github.com/ford-perfect/github_issues_xd